qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 .. note:: Using **Many to one relation** cardinality

-  Sometimes hiding the pivot table in a N-M relationship maintenance is not desirable.
+  Sometimes hiding the pivot table in an N-M relationship is not desirable.
 Mainly because there are attributes in the relationship that can only have values when a relationship is established.
-If your tables are layers (have a geometry field) it could be interesting to activate the :guilabel:`On map identification` option (:menuselection:`Layer Properties --> Attributes Form --> Available widget --> Fields`) for the foreign key fields in the pivot table.
+If your tables are layers (have a geometry field) it could be interesting to activate the :guilabel:`On map identification` option (:menuselection:`Layer Properties --> Attributes Form --> Available widgets --> Fields`) for the foreign key fields in the pivot table.

 .. note:: **Pivot table primary key**